wake/shine/README.md

 # Shine

-A starter project with Lumen core and Silex like style.
+A starter project with Lumen core and Silex development style, alse include the libraries:

-Include libraries as below:

 - Twig
 - Idiorm & Paris